 10. Nah… I’m certain it’s not in the contract I signed… I think.

 Ever since different home properties have come around, there have been a lot of misconceptions about landlords.
 Other than the previously stated reasons, every landlord could evict a tenant if there is a violation to the agreement signed by both parties.
+If the tenant does not comply or leaves the property, then the landlord could sue for damages.
+The case will be decided by the court, and if the tenant is found at fault, they will be ordered to pay the damages.

 Both condo owners and tenants getting involved into a rental agreement must be aware that they have obligations and responsibilities of their own.
 The realities of renting a condo are that there are strict rules which a renter should be responsible enough to abide by.
 With this is mind, both parties should exert effort in remembering and understanding the contract and commitments they have signed for.
 Most of all, they should have their own copy of the contract so renters may crosscheck whether the grounds for eviction are legal or have solid basis.